gbowerman/azurerm/README.md

 The azurerm philosophy is ease of use over completeness of API.
 Rather than support every possible attribute the goal is to provide a set of simple functions for the most common tasks.

-Note: For the official Azure library for Python go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.
+Note: This is not an official Microsoft library, just some REST wrappers to make it easier to call the Azure REST API.
+For the official Azure library for Python please go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.

 ## Installation
 1. pip install adal